 AFib that is decreasing the amount of blood pumped out to the body may cause:

 - Pain or pressure in the chest

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 The doctor may suspect a problem after listening to the heart or hearing about symptoms.
 Tests to confirm the diagnosis may include:

 - ECG —shows the electrical patterns of the heart.

-- Holter monitor —ECG that is worn over a 24 to 48 hours period while you have a normal day.
-It can help show problems that do not occur all the time.
+- Holter monitor —ECG that is worn over a 24 to 48 hours period during a normal day.
+It can help show problems that do not happen all the time.